karolbucon/CompSciproject/README.md

 Patron Class: This class represents a library patron.
 It has attributes like name, ID, and contact.
 The display method is used to return a string representation of the patron.

 Transaction Class: This class represents a transaction in the library (like checking out or returning a book).
 It has attributes like book, patron, due_date, and fine.
 The check_in and check_out methods are used to handle returning and borrowing books, respectively.
+If a book is returned after its due date, a fine is calculated at a rate of $1 per day late.

 Library Class: This class represents the library itself.
 It has lists of books, patrons, and transactions.
 It has methods to add and remove books and patrons, search for a book by title, and manage transactions.
 The save_data and load_data methods are used to save and load the library’s data to and from a file.

 Main Function: This function is the main entry point of the program.
 It creates a Library object and enters a loop where the user can choose to perform various actions like adding/removing books or patrons, searching for a book, managing transactions, or saving and exiting.

-This project is a simple Library Management System in Python.
-It provides functionalities for managing books, patrons, and transactions in a library.
-The system supports operations such as adding, updating, and removing books and patrons, checking in/out books, recording due dates, managing fines, and generating reports.

 Code Structure:
 Library Management System